SpiceSharp/SpiceSharp/articles/transientanalysis.md

 # Transient analysis

 A transient analysis will attempt to include as many effects possible.
 The unfortunate consequence is that this type of simulation is also by far the slowest.
-Luckily, it is also relatively straightforward to understand.
+Luckily, it is relatively straightforward to understand.

-Let's use our RC filter from before and apply a pulsed voltage source.
+Let's use our RC filter from before and apply a *pulsed* voltage source.

 <p align="center"><img src="images/example_AC.svg" /></p>

-Associated code:

 [!code-csharp[Circuit](../SpiceSharpTest/BasicExampleTests.cs#example_Transient)]